Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 in a single line.

 Ex:"Who list her hunt, I put him out of doubt".

-## The Hind By Thomas Wyatt

-Thomas refers to his beloved as Hind (female deer) who he is tired of pursuing her "hunting",he no longer wants to do it, because she is already married to Caesar, which is a king, and that this pursuit "hunt" is pointless.

-* **Images**: Hunting.
-* **Style**: Metaphoric.
-* **Tone**: Helpless,sad,depressed.

 **Q/ Why did Thomas used Hind as a Metaphor**\?